chinu89/risk-calculator/README.md

 For each test case:

-1. Select all 7 inputs to match what you entered in RadarFirst
+1. Select all 7 inputs to match what you entered in Radar
-2. Click the LOW / MOD / HIGH / EXT button to record the RadarFirst output
+2. Click the LOW / MOD / HIGH / EXT button to record the Radar output
 3. Click **+ Log Current Case** — saves with MATCH or MISMATCH and the gate that fired
 4. **Export CSV** downloads the full log for offline analysis